 - Eligibility: SFI is available to permanent, full-time faculty members with an appointment for the upcoming academic year and the expectation of continued employment beyond the upcoming academic year.
 There are other circumstances that preclude participation in SFI.
 For example, full funding from an external research grant requires certification of fulltime work, which is mutually exclusive from participation in SFI.

 - Funding: Eligible participants receive a $10,000 stipend.
 Stipends are paid to faculty with a 10-month contract.
 SFI is available to those on 12-month contracts; faculty in that situation simply continue to receive their regular pay while participating in SFI.
 Eligibility for participation and eligibility for funding are determined for each SFI applicant in collaboration with University administrators and college/school business officers.

 - Contact: Applications may be obtained by following the link at the top of this page.

-- Deadline: Applications are due by 5 p.m. on the designated due date.
-SFI applications MAY be submitted via hard copy, but we prefer and encourage electronic submission to firstname.lastname@example.org.
-(Supervisory endorsements should be scanned or provided to email@example.com via email from endorsers.)
+- Deadline: Applications are due by 5:00 p.m. on the designated due date.
+SFI applications may be submitted via hard copy, but we prefer and encourage electronic submission to firstname.lastname@example.org.
+(Supervisory endorsements should be scanned and emailed or may be provided to email@example.com via email from the endorsers.)